csci104/site/labs/lab0/index_sp25.md

 In this step, we will generate the set of keys required to use SSH.
 This will be done manually through the command line.

-**Important**: where you run the following instructions will depend on whether you're using GCloud, Windows, or Mac.
+**Important**: where you run the following instructions will depend on whether you're using Docker or the VM.
+**If you are using Docker, you must open a terminal on your NORMAL operating system.
+This is because Docker reboots itself from a pre-canned image everytime, which would erase all git configurations you had**.
+If you're on Windows, installing Git should either give you Git Bash or access to unix commands in CMD.
-**If you are using Gcloud, you must connect to the GCloud: [https://ide.cloud.google.com](https://ide.cloud.google.com), and once loaded, open a Terminal and run the following commands in the VS Code terminal area.
+**If you are using the VM, you have to open Terminal inside the virtual desktop**.

-If you're on Windows, start Ubuntu and VSCode (`code . &` at the Ubuntu prompt).
-You can run the following commands from the Ubuntu terminal or the WSL terminal in VS Code.
+Going forward, whichever applies to you will be the terminal we refer to when we ask you to open or write commands in a terminal.

 - [ ] Open the correct terminal based on the instructions above.

 **Note**: you will be copying and pasting several commands in this lab.
+If you are using the VM, you can use `ctrl + shift + c` to copy from Terminal and `ctrl + shift + v` to paste into Terminal.
-You can copy/paste the following commands to the terminal.
-You may need to right-click in Terminal and choose Copy/Paste.
+You can also right-click in Terminal and choose Copy/Paste.
+If you're using Docker, copy and paste should work how it normally does on your operating system.

 Use the following command to generate an SSH key, **replacing `ttrojan@usc.edu` with the email associated with your Github account**: